-Remember that old song that used to be sung, “Give me that old time religion”?
+Remember that old song that used to be sung, “Give me that old-time religion”?
 I’m kind of curious as to why that person wrote that song.
-Did that person like old way of things or was ministry much simpler than it had been before.
-There’s one thing for certain is that its much more complicated now.
+Did that person like the old way of things or was ministry much simpler than it had been before?
+There’s one thing for certain is that it’s much more complicated now.

-There are three areas in the old testament that i use to support freewill, spirit-led offerings for the new testament.
-One of them digs into the conditional tithing covenant of Jacob, the other deals with the freewill gifts given on the OT day of Pentecost.
-Finally the one i am going to get into below is the passage in Exodus 35:20-35.
-I used this passage below to answer how freewill, spirit-led offerings can support local ministry.
-The passage below is about 15 verses, but you only need to read a couple to see what i’m referrring to:
+There are three areas in the old testament that I use to support freewill, spirit-led offerings for the new testament.
+One of them digs into the conditional tithing covenant of Jacob, and the other deals with the freewill gifts given on the OT day of Pentecost.
+Finally, the one I am going to get into below is the passage in Exodus 35:20-35.
+I used this passage below to answer how freewill, and spirit-led offerings can support local ministry.
+The passage below is about 15 verses, but you only need to read a couple to see what I’m referrring to:

 Exodus 35:20 Then the whole Israelite community withdrew from Moses’ presence, and everyone who was willing and whose heart moved him came and brought an offering to the LORD for the work on the Tent of Meeting, for all its service, and for the sacred garments.
 All who were willing, men and women alike, came and brought gold jewelry of all kinds: brooches, earrings, rings and ornaments.
 They all presented their gold as a wave offering to the LORD.
 Everyone who had blue, purple or scarlet yarn or fine linen, or goat hair, ram skins dyed red or hides of sea cows brought them.
 Those presenting an offering of silver or bronze brought it as an offering to the LORD, and everyone who had acacia wood for any part of the work brought it.
 Every skilled woman spun with her hands and brought what she had spun—blue, purple or scarlet yarn or fine linen.
 And all the women who were willing and had the skill spun the goat hair.
 The leaders brought onyx stones and other gems to be mounted on the ephod and breastpiece.
 They also brought spices and olive oil for the light and for the anointing oil and for the fragrant incense.
 All the Israelite men and women who were willing brought to the LORD freewill offerings for all the work the LORD through Moses had commanded them to do.